Prim1Tive/Floorgrabber/readme.md

 # FloorGrabber

-This Porject was cearted so one could track a the floor of an NFT in any given moment.
+This Porject was cearted so one could track the floor of an NFT in any given moment by setting a trash-hold.

 ## Requierments: